claudoo/claudoo/README.md

-# Your Odoo Developer Assistant in Claude Code
+# Your Odoo Development Assistant in Claude Code